calebcapps/Solidworks-Automation/README.md

 # LabelWizard

-Creates a inscribed label in Solidworks using the cut-extrude feature and a 45 degree draft angle
+Creates an inscribed label in Solidworks using the cut-extrude feature and a 45-degree draft angle